Bulk-boundary correspondence in extended trimer Su-Schrieffer-Heeger model: Topological phases and bulk-boundary correspondence in the absence of NNN hopping

 For $w>u=v$ and $w_1 =0$, the Zak phases $\phi_1, \phi_3$ are quantized to $\pi$ while $\phi_2$ vanishes.
 In the open boundary condition, there exists at each energy $E_{\text b}= \pm 1$, a single boundary mode localized at each end of the system [see Fig. \ref{fig:topological phase transitions1_Zak_band_OBC} (a) ].
 These results establish the bulk-boundary correspondence.
-In this case the localization lengths for the boundary modes at energies $ E_{\text b} = \pm 1$ are the same and are determined by the bulk energy gaps $ \Delta_{21} $ and $\Delta_{32} $.
+In this case, the localization lengths for the boundary modes at energies $ E_{\text b} = \pm 1$ are the same and are determined by the bulk energy gaps $ \Delta_{21} $ and $\Delta_{32} $.

 Figure~\ref{fig:topological phase transitions1_Zak_band_OBC} (a) and (b) show the variation of the band structure in the open boundary condition and $\phi_1 +\phi_3$ with respect to $w$, respectively.
 Figures ~\ref{fig:topological phase transitions1_Zak_band_OBC} (c) and (d) show the real space profile of the wave function amplitudes for a finite open chain corresponding to the boundary modes with energies $E_{\text b} = +1 $ and $E_{\text b} = -1 $, respectively.

+In Ref.~\cite{Trimer}, it was shown that the following real space profile of edge states holds due to point chiral symmetry.
+In the inversion symmetric case, the wave function amplitudes vanish for all edge modes at one of three sub-lattice sites (at the A sub-lattice on the left and C sub-lattice on the right boundary).
+For the edge states with energies $E_{\rm b}=-u$ ($E_{\rm b}=u$), wave function amplitudes at the A and B sub-lattice sites are equal (equal and opposite).
+For the edge states with energies $E_{\rm b}=-v$ ($E_{\rm b}=v$), wave function amplitudes at the B and C sub-lattice sites are equal (equal and opposite).
+In the {\it inversion asymmetric} case, the boundary modes lose their inversion partner modes Figs.~\ref{fig:topological phase transitions23_winding_band_OBC_w1_0_inv_asym} (c) and (d).
+The boundary modes with energies $E_{\rm b}=\pm u$ and $E_{\rm b}=\pm v$ are localized on the left and right boundaries of the system, respectively.
+However amplitudes of the wave function for $E_{\rm b}=+u$ and $E_{\rm b}=- u$ (similarly for $E_{\rm b}=+v$ and $E_{\rm b}=- v$) do not coincide.